marmotteio/marmotteio/README.md

 - [Laravel 10](https://laravel.com): A robust framework for web artisans.
 - [Filament 3](https://filamentadmin.com): A powerful admin panel for Laravel.
-- [PHP 8.2](https://www.php.net): A popular general-purpose scripting language that is especially suited to web development.
+- [PHP 8.3](https://www.php.net): A popular general-purpose scripting language that is especially suited to web development.
 - [MySQL](https://www.mysql.com): The world's most popular open-source relational database.
 - [Redis](https://redis.io): An open-source, in-memory data structure store, used as a database, cache, and message broker.
-- [Meilisearch](https://www.meilisearch.com): An open-source, instant, and relevant search engine.

 Additional PHP packages used in Marmotte: